nekesuresh/calendar_task/replit.md

 ## Overview

 This is a modern tutoring calendar application that integrates with Google Calendar to provide full CRUD operations for tutoring sessions.
-The application features a dual-view interface (list view and monthly calendar view) with automatic Zoom meeting link generation for virtual sessions.
-Built with React, TypeScript, and Express, it provides a user-friendly interface for scheduling, managing, and tracking educational sessions with cloud recording access.
+The application features a dual-view interface (list view and monthly calendar view) with automatic Google Meet link generation for virtual sessions.
+Built with React, TypeScript, and Express, it provides a user-friendly interface for scheduling, managing, and tracking educational sessions.

 ## User Preferences